The best flea markets, antiques & vintage shops in Bologna

 Piazzola Market in Piazza VIII Agosto is almost more traditional than tortellini in brodo.

-But if you visit the square every Thursday you can find vintage stalls run by collectors' booksellers, specialized in old comics, magazines, satirical newspapers and old postcards.
+But if you visit the square every Thursday, you can find vintage stalls run by collectors' booksellers, specializing in old comics, magazines, satirical newspapers and old postcards.

 Info